uber/neuropod/docs/pyguide.md

 ## Bindings

-To use the C++ Neuropods library from Python, you can use the native bindings
+To use the C++ Neuropod library from Python, you can use the native bindings

 ```py
 from neuropod_native import Neuropod